KlaasMeersman/KlaasMeersman.github.io/inhoud/aansturingLEDs/index.md

 The total power consumption is theoretically 27.9W when they are on.

-Note that the positive terminal of the power source is always connected to the negative pad on the board.
-This is due to an error in designing the LED component in the PCB design.
+<span style="color:red">Note that the positive terminal of the power source is always connected to the negative pad on the board.</span> This is due to an error in designing the LED component in the PCB design.
 The wiring is as follows:

 <img src="Yuta_Jualiang_bedrading.png" alt="alt text" style="width:600px;">